 Teeth Whitening FAQs

 A professional teeth whitening treatment can stain gums, but it is rare.
 You can compare it to a sunburn on your gums.
-This may last 24 hours, and your gum tissue will peel similar to skin with a sunburn.
-This is completely normal and should not last more than a day or two.
+This can last 24 hours, and your gum tissue will peel similar to skin with a sunburn.
+However, this is completely normal and should not last more than a day or two.

-Teeth whitening does not damage your teeth.
+Teeth whitening doesn’t damage your teeth.
 Contrary to popular belief, the procedure does not harm your enamel.
 Yellow coloring of the teeth is a sign of damaged enamel.

 However, overusing teeth whitening products can cause long-lasting tooth sensitivity.
 So be careful using too many store-bought products, like whitening strips, in a short period.